 What Happens If You Use The Wrong Ratio?

-What happens if you got it wrong and you end up with the wrong ratio of coffee to water?
+What happens if you get it wrong and you end up with the wrong ratio of coffee to water?
 Don’t worry, it’s not a big deal and pretty easy to fix.

 Too much coffee